polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 title: Storage
 ---

-The Substrate uses a simple a key-value data store implemented as a database-backed modified Merkle tree.
+Substrate uses a simple a key-value data store implemented as a database-backed modified Merkle tree.

 ## Key-Value Database

 Substrate implements its storage database with [RocksDB](https://rocksdb.org/), a persistent key-value store for fast storage environments.

 This is used for all the components of Substrate that require persistent storage such as:

 - Substrate clients
 - Substrate light-clients